-Figure 2.1: Infrared Transmission

 Microwave Transmission

 Microwaves are the form of electromagnetic transmission used in wireless communication systems.
 The wavelength of microwaves ranges from one meter to one millimeter.
 The frequency varies from 300MHz to 300GHz.
 These are widely used for long-distance communications and are relatively less expensive.
 Microwave is an effective type of wireless data transmission that transfers information using two separate methods [11].
 One method which is used to transmit data through the wireless media of a microwave is the satellite method that transmits information via a satellite that orbits 22,300 miles above the Earth.
 Stations on the ground send and receive data signals to and from the satellite with a frequency ranging from 11 GHz to 14 GHz and with a transmission speed of 1 Mbps to 10 Mbps.
 Another method is a terrestrial method, in which two microwave towers with a clear line of sight between them are used ensuring no obstacles to disrupt that line of sight.
 For the purpose of privacy, it is used often.
 The frequency of data transmission for terrestrial systems is typically 4 GHz to 6 GHz or 21 GHz to 23 GHz, and the speed is usually 1 megabit per second (Mbps) to 10 Mbps.
+The feature Microwaves are [12].

 Features of Microwaves